Team-Rebirth/Lethal-Rebirth/README.md

 - **Bigger Teams**: Lobbies with up to 32 players (4-8 recommended) are now possible!
 To keep the ship from getting too crowded, a larger ship is available right away.
 - **Rebalanced Moons**: Existing moons have been adjusted in terms of scrap yield, enemy presence, and much more.
 Additional fire exits, better access to different locations, and cruiser friendliness are also included.
 - **New Interiors**: Various interiors (including the backrooms), Wesley's Interiors, the Lethal Office (inspired by [The Upturned](https://store.steampowered.com/app/1717770/The_Upturned/)), Deepcore Mines & some vanilla-style interiors are accessible.
-- **Better Immersion**: Cave variants & new fog
+- **Better Immersion**: Cave variants & new fog styles
 - **New enemies**: Two additional threats: The Locker & The Cabinet. *Infestation variants and the reinstated Kidnapper Fox are also present.*
 - **Mirages**: Masked individuals have found ways to imitate both the appearance and voice of an employee.
 They appear to be rare, but should be approached with caution.
+  - Cautious with the body of fallen crewmates as well...
 - **Lategame Upgrades**: Various ship and equipment upgrades
-- **Utility Slots**: Up to *2 additional equipment slots* may be purchased.
-Most items are compatible.
+- **Additional Slots**: *1 additional equipment-only slot* and *1 extra inventory slot* can be purchased.
-- **Quota Rollover**: In the event that all crew members die, the quota rollover will be reduced by 20%.
+- **Quota Rollover**: Rollover for superceeded quotas.
+In the event that all crew members die, the quota rollover will be reduced by 20%.
-- **Terminal Improvements**: For further information have a look [at our Extended Terminal guide](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Extended-Terminal).
+- **Terminal Improvements**: New commands & formatting.

+> For a proper guide to these changes, [check here](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki).
+>
 > ℹ️ For a complete list of all gameplay-relevant mods and what they do in this modpack, [check here](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Mods-&-Features).

 We recommend installing [LethalCasino](https://thunderstore.io/c/lethal-company/p/mrgrm7/LethalCasino/) if you aim for a more casual, relaxed experience when meeting your quota!

-Further recommendations can be found here: [Recommended Mods](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Recommended-Mods)
+→ Further recommendations can be found here: [Recommended Mods](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Recommended-Mods)

 ### Hotkeys